 What happens during the first session?

-How does counselling and psychotherapy work?
+How does therapy work?

-Psychological therapy provides a confidential environment for you to explore what is worrying you.
+Therapy provides a confidential environment for you to explore what is worrying you.
 Through discussion and exploration of your particular concerns, the therapeutic process is designed to empower and support you to arrive at your own decisions and solutions.

 Therapy is not about providing advice, although at times it may be appropriate to explore and discuss options.
 Generally it is a collaborative process in which you will be actively involved.